torhve/blag/building-a-dashboard-with-salt-ui.md

             events: {
                 /**
-                Submit the execution form via Ajax and fire a custom notification with the job ID that is returned for other components to act on.
+                Submit the execution form via Ajax and draw the result using d3 drawtree **/
-                **/
                 submit: function(e) {
                     e.preventDefault();